Dilergore/wall-touchscreen-ha-control/README.md

 #### Jumper Cables and Double Row Pin Header
 I will need to solder pin headers to the sensors and will need to connect them using jumper cable to the RPi.

+## Assembly
+First I'm doing this on my table to see how it is working together.
+I will be using an ethernet cable lying around for now.
+I need to cut the wires of the splitter for power distribution.

 ## Software
 TBD